atomazu/my-nixos/docs/src/introduction.md

 # Atomazu's NixOS Configuration

-Welcome to the documentation for my personal NixOS and Home Manager configuration!
+Welcome to the documentation to [atomazu/my-nixos](https://github.com/atomazu/my-nixos)

-This documentation is a work and progress.